If Your Site Isn’t Mobile-Friendly, You’re Missing Out on Business

-1) That currently 10% of all visitors to websites are generally viewing them on their smart phone.
+1) That currently 10% of all visitors to websites are generally viewing them on their smartphones.

-2) Of those 10%, an estimated 3% of all website visitors cannot view flash content At All (because they are surfing on a I-phone)
+2) Of that 10%, an estimated 3% of all website visitors cannot view flash content At All (because they are surfing on an iPhone)

 3) That at the very least 62% of all businesses (if the numbers hold across the board) may be missing out on potential customers because they don’t have a mobile website.

 4) A far bigger percentage of small businesses (somewhere far above 62%) are missing out on potential customers because they lack a mobile website.